music dictionary : Ad - Ad

 Adorador(Spanish m.) worshipper

-adorare(Italian) adore
+adorare(Italian) to adore

 Adorazione(Italian f.) adoration

-adorer(French) adore, worship
+adorer(French) to adore, to worship

 a Dorio ad Phrygiuman aphorism from ancient Greece, referring to two ancient modes, for the behaviour of those who, when engaged in argument, shift from one side to the other without sufficient grounds